WesleyBryie/ChumBucket/wiki/megathread/games.md

 * [rarbg.to](http://rarbg.to/) - Scene releases

-* [freegogpcgames.com](https://freegogpcgames.com/) - Untouched GOG games.
-No cracks needed
+* [1337x.to](https://1337x.to/) - Well-moderated torrent site.
+GOG games are reposted here as well as repacks from several popular repack groups, such as FitGirl, ElAmigos, Darck, R.G.
+Mechanics, Xatab, DODI, etc

 * [rutor.info](http://rutor.info/games) - Game repacks site